-Since Nara Park is located within the city of Nara, these deer have had a unique existence here, including a long history of interacting with humans, in a beautiful, fecant forest that's been around for nearly 1000 years.
+Since Nara Park is located within the city of Nara, these deer have had a very unique existence here, including a long history of interacting with humans, in a beautiful, fecund forest that's been around for nearly 1000 years.

 feed the deer shika senbei